Olivia-lucky/-O-tile-validity-check/README.md

 ## Required:
-- CodeBlocks or Visual Studio 2022
+- CodeBlocks, Visual Studio 2022 or Dev-C++

+## To compile:
+- Install gcc (g++) that supports -std=c++11 (Dev-C++)
+Tools---Compiler Options---General---Add the following commands when calling the compiler: -std=c++11
+Tools---Compiler Options---General---Add the following commands when calling the linker: -static-libgcc

 ## Run: